 - Louisville Weekend Trip: The Perfect 3-Day Itinerary

 - The 63 Best Things to Do in Louisville, Kentucky (by a local)

-- The Clifton & Crescent Hill Neighborhood Guide: Where to Eat, Drink, Play & Stay
+- NuLu Neighborhood Guide: Where to Eat, Drink, Play & Stay

 Want to explore as many museums in Louisville as possible in the shortest amount of time?
-Museum Row on Main blends convenience and culture all in one place – you can basically allow yourself to have a supermarket sweep moment of museums (come on down)!
+Louisville’s Museum Row on Main is smack dab in the middle of downtown blends convenience and culture all in one place – you can basically allow yourself to have a supermarket sweep moment of museums (come on down)!